Counseling Stock Photos

 Unsplash is a trailblazer in the copyright-free photo movement.
 Created in 2013, Unsplash allows individual photographers to submit photos onto their site.
 Their renowned team then curates these photos.
 When photographers submit their photos, they upload their photos with the understanding that they are releasing their photo’s rights to Unsplash.
 All images are covered under the Unsplash license, which is akin to the Creative Commons Zero license that enables the free distribution of works.
 In short, Unsplash photos are free to use on a website without copyright concerns.

 The photographs on Unsplash are spectacular.
 Because photographers know that Unsplash is one of the world’s leading photography sites, they are willing to let go of their copyrights for the exposure.
-This means that Unsplash’s curators have a wealth of high-quality photos to choose from.
+This means that Unsplash’s curators have a wealth of high-quality photos to choose from that are perfect as counseling stock photos.

 Because many of the photos on Unsplash come from photographers seeking notoriety, the images can be on the artsy and dark side of things.
 Once you find a photographer that you like, however, you can search for that photographer’s other works.
 More likely than not, their additional photographs will be what you’re looking for.
 Just utilize Unsplash’s collection setting and save them for later!